How to install UAD Software on Apple M1 & M2 Silicon Macs

 - UAD software must be installed on an internal system drive – external drives are not supported.

 - Press and hold the power button on your Mac until you see “Loading startup options.”

 - Click Options, then click Continue.

 Set the security policy

-- In the Recovery app, choose Utilities > Startup Security Utility from the Menu Bar at the upper left of the screen.
+- In the Menu Bar, choose Utilities > Startup Security Utility

 - Click on the system drive you want to use to set the security policy.